nurkiewicz/benchmarks/README.md

 	}

-Each `@Configuration` class represents one application context. `CachingCalculatorDecorator` is a decorator around *real* calculator that does the caching (welcome in the 1990s):
+Each `@Configuration` class represents one application context. `CachingCalculatorDecorator` is a decorator around *real* calculator that does the caching (welcome to the 1990s):

 	public class CachingCalculatorDecorator implements Calculator {